Leak

 A leak is a way (usually an opening) for fluid to escape a container or fluid-containing system, such as a tank or a ship's hull, through which the contents of the container can escape or outside matter can enter the container.
 Leaks are usually unintended and therefore undesired.
 The word leak usually refers to a gradual loss; a sudden loss is usually called a spill.

 The matter leaking in or out can be gas, liquid, a highly viscous paste, or even a solid such as a powdered or granular solid or other solid particles.

-Sometimes the word "leak" is used in a figurative sense.
-For example, in a news leak secret information becomes public.

-According to ASTM D7053-17, water leakage is the passage of (liquid) water through a material or system designed to prevent passage of water.

 Types and possible causes

-Types of leak openings include a puncture, gash, rust or other corrosion hole, very tiny pinhole leak (possibly in imperfect welds), crack or microcrack, or inadequate sealing between components or parts joined together.
+Types of leak openings include a puncture, gash, rust or other corrosion hole, very tiny pinhole leak (possibly in imperfect welds), crack or microcrack, or inadequate sealing between components or parts joined.
 When there is a puncture, the size and shape of the leak can often be seen, but in many other cases, the size and shape of the leak opening may not be so obvious.
 In many cases, the location of a leak can be determined by seeing material drip out at a certain place, although the leak opening itself is not obvious.
 In some cases, it may be known or suspected there is a leak, but even the location of the leak is not known.
-Since leak openings are often so irregular, leaks are sometimes sized by the leakage rate, as in volume of fluid leaked per time, rather than the size of the opening.
+Since leak openings are often irregular shapes or extended cracks, leaks are sometimes sized by the leakage rate, as in volume of fluid leaked per time, rather than the size of the opening.